Whenning42/factorio-state-exporter/readme.md

 # Usage

-To install this mod, copy or symlink it in to your .../factorio/mods folder.
+To install this mod, you can either:
+- Manually copy or symlink the mod directory to your .../factorio/mods folder
+- Use the `install_mod` function from `state_reader.py`

 To use this mod, you must start factorio with the  `--enable_udp_port <factorio_listen_port>`.
 The mod doesn't use the listening port, so unless it's needed for any other mods, you